-In addition to simply holding your baby in your arms, there are several different breastfeeding positions that might be useful for you to master.
-Done right, they may work better if you are tired, had a c-section, have a breast infection, if your baby is fussy, has colic or acid reflux, and so on.
-Some breastfeeding positions also work better if your baby is e.g. premature newborn – or a toddler!
+In addition to simply holding your baby in your arms, several different breastfeeding positions might be useful for you to master.
+Done right, they may work better if you are tired, have had a c-section, have a breast infection, if your baby is fussy, has colic or acid reflux, and so on.
+Some breastfeeding positions also work better if your baby is, e.g., premature, newborn, or a toddler.

 Let’s go through a number of more and less common breastfeeding positions and when to use them.

 Breast milk is the best source of nutrition for babies, from the time they’re born up until they turn 6 months of age.
 It has so many benefits for both mom and child – it’s inexpensive, readily available, safe, and natural.
 It’s packed full of nutrients and substances that protect the gut, fights against common microorganisms, provide essential nutrition, and help promote growth and proper neurodevelopment.
 Indeed, studies show that babies who breastfeed for at least 6 months are less likely to develop neurodevelopmental conditions, such as attention-deficit/hyperactivity disorder (ADHD) and autism spectrum disorder (ASD).